fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-images.md

 ### Full-width
-{% include figure.html class="img-center" width="100%" caption="Make sure your image is large enough to be 100% width or it will look grainy."
+{% include figure.html class="img-center" width="100%" caption="Set the width parameter to 100% to make images span the whole essay.
+This usually looks better when the image is much wider than tall.
+If your image looks gra"
 image-url="courses/historiography/images/Cleve-van_construction-tower-babel.jpg"
 source-url="https://commons.wikimedia.org/wiki/File:Cleve-van_construction-tower-babel.jpg"
 %}